pharo-contributions/clap-st/src/Clap-Core.package/ClapParameter.class/README.md

-I am an abstract class that specifies a parameter that could be recognized in the input.
+I am an abstract class that specifies a command line "parameter", by which we mean a unit of meaning rather than a single word.
+My subclasses implement the various kinds of parameters.